-Students are provided with Technical Standards (Appendix R Clinical Education Handbook) at the time of their admission interview and at orientation.
-Persons with disabilities that may warrant accommodations must contact the Offices of Student Services at.
+Students are provided with Technical Standards (Appendix Y Clinical Education Handbook) at the time of their admission interview and at orientation.
+Persons with disabilities that may warrant accommodations must contact the Student Life Office, Room 112 University Center, in order to request such accommodations prior to the implementation of any accommodations.
+Students are encouraged to make this request early in the program so that appropriate arrangements can be made.